steemit/condenser/app/help/en/faq.md

 <a class="anchor" name="Can_I_create_a_Steem_account_without_an_email_and_phone_number"></a>
 ## Can I create a Steem account without an email and phone number?

 The only way to have an account created via Steemit.com is to supply your email and phone number.
 Because Steem is an open and permissionless network, there are other ways to create a Steem account.
-Any Steem account can be used on Steemit.com
+Any Steem blockchain account can be used on Steemit.com

 <a href="/faq.html#Table_of_Contents_Accounts">^</a>
 <a class="anchor" name="What_are_other_ways_to_create_an_account_on_the_blockchain_besides_using_Steemit_com"></a>
 ## What are other ways to create an account on the blockchain besides using Steemit.com?

 If you are willing to pay your own signup fee, then there are other ways to create a new account on the blockchain.
-If you are not sure how to do this, you can ask for help in the <a href="https://steemit.chat/channel/help">#help</a> channel on <a href="https://steemit.chat/home">steemit.chat</a>.

-There is also a third-party tool called <a href="https://steemit.com/steemit/@someguy123/anonsteem-create-anonymous-steem-accounts-without-social-media">AnonSteem</a> that accepts bitcoin and Litecoin to anonymously create a Steem account.
+There is a third-party tool called <a href="https://steemit.com/steemit/@someguy123/anonsteem-create-anonymous-steem-accounts-without-social-media">AnonSteem</a> that accepts bitcoin, Litecoin, STEEM, or SBD to anonymously create a Steem account.
+You do not need to have an existing Steem blockchain account to use the service, but there is a charge on top of the blockchain account creation fee for using the service.

+There is also a third-party tool called <a href="https://steemit.com/news/@timcliff/new-tool-from-busy-org-create-new-steem-blockchain-accounts-with-steemconnect">SteemConnect</a> that allows you to create accounts by paying or delegating the account creation fee.
+There is no additional fee to use the service, but does require an existing Steem blockchain account to pay the account creation fee to create the account.

 <a href="/faq.html#Table_of_Contents_Accounts">^</a>
 <a class="anchor" name="It_is_not_letting_me_create_an_account_with_my_phone_number__What_should_I_do"></a>